 Do you remember Harold Kushner's phenomenally popular, When Bad Things Happen to Good People?(3) Rabbi Kushner says that in life, God does not WILL bad things to happen to people.
 When bad happens, it is the result of lousy luck.
 The world is a great spinning roulette wheel.
 When your number is up, it is up, for good or ill.
 Nothing is meant by either one.
 It is mostly a matter of chance.

 Most folks (at least people of faith) are not willing to go quite that far, but they will go along for a bit of the ride.
-No doubt that accounts for the phenomenal upsurge of the gambling industry around the world.
+No doubt that accounts for the success of the gambling industry around the world.
 Regularly we hear about lottery prizes that reach astonishing figures, hundreds of millions, for one winner.
 And the lotteries continue to grow.
 Despite the ridiculous odds against winning (something on the order of getting struck by lightning...5,000 times), millions play them, all hoping for the chance to get something for nothing.
-Teachers support lotteries as a way to finance schools, though only a tiny portion of the money goes for any good.
-Politicians support lotteries as a way to raise needed funds, though most of the funds do not meet those needs.
-Week after week intelligent Pennsylvanians play numbers based on their wedding anniversary, their children's birthdays, or the ages of their dogs when they died.
+States support lotteries as a way to finance schools and other public entities, though only a portion of the money goes for any good.
+Week after week intelligent citizens play numbers based on their wedding anniversary, their children's birthdays, or the ages of their dogs when they died.
 All very "scientific," don't you think?

 Speaking of science, Paschal noted that while science shows that there is "probability," there is nothing in nature that could be called chance.
 Chance - luck - is only what appears when we observe circumstances at close range.
 But with observation over time, we discern probability.
 Flip a coin a hundred times, it will not be by luck that half the time it will come up heads and half it will come up tails.
 No doubt this is part of what was behind Einstein's statement, "I don't believe that God plays dice with the universe."